 My garden is a full-colour canvas, portraying forgiveness and hope.
 Or, in the words of Sir Winston Churchill, “Success is not final; failure is not fatal.
 It is the courage to continue that counts.”

 In example: that red climbing rose I planted next to the cottage-garden arbour a couple years ago—rambling upward at an alarming rate, covering the one side with its magnificent blood-red beauty— gave the false allusion of an amazing yearly show to come.

 And every spring I plant clematis next to the picnic garden arbour, hoping against hope that it will survive the winter, this time.
 No doubt about it; winter is hard.
-Hard on gardens, and hard on people.
+Hard on gardens, and people.
 And so, each spring, armed with a spade, fresh vision, and a good measure of hope, I begin again.

 Therefore, I am pleased to finally celebrate success; with the clematis, if not the rose.
 My Blue Bird clematis, which a couple local greenhouses now carry each spring, is hardy to zone 3, has survived three winters now, and I’m completely thrilled to have discovered it :) Unfortunately, exactly where I want it to grow is not where it can thrive—too much shade—and so it’s not covering the arbour as I’d like; although it is very happy to ramble upwards, twining itself in the spruce branches.
 Which, now that I think of it, is exactly how they grow in the wild.
 If you’re walking through a spruce wood looking for wild clematis, look up!
 You’ll spy the blue flowers in the evergreen branches far more easily than you’ll locate the spindly plant at the base of the tree.

 Other more or less unsuccessful garden ventures include Sweet Potatoes and Blackberries.
 I’ve learned that just because a garden plant can survive my zone 3-type of cold is no guarantee that the growing season will be long enough for fruit production.
-However, I must, in conclusion, sing the praises of haskap (aka edible honeysuckle).
+However, I must, in conclusion, sing the praises of haskap (aka honeyberry or edible honeysuckle).